LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/devguide/ch1_Component Overview.md

 Having configured the system, the configuration itself must be saved, exported as a .pcfg file and deployed to every target system.
 At runtime, the file is used by an application to instantiate and configure all the modules before beginning execution.

-### 1.4.5 File API and Engine Command API

-TODO

 ## 1.5 Packages and Palettes

 DCAF was built in multiple layers of packages which may be useful on their own.
-A [dependency graph for DCAF](http://forums.ni.com/t5/Distributed-Control-Automation/DCAF-Package-Dependency-Graph/gpm-p/3539199) can be found in the community that demonstrates which packages depend on which.
+A [Dependency Graph for DCAF](http://forums.ni.com/t5/Distributed-Control-Automation/DCAF-Package-Dependency-Graph/gpm-p/3539199) can be found in the community that demonstrates which packages depend on which.

 From the dependency graph, packages below DCAF Tag Editor under the DCAF Core make up the bulk of DCAF itself.
 Packages above it provide examples and templates to improve the framework’s experience as well as the standard DCAF engine.